ozlemkorpe/cli-log-cleaner/readme.md

 # CLI Log Cleaner 🧹

-A small but powerful **TypeScript-based CLI tool** to clean noisy log files and keep only meaningful entries.

-Designed with **QA engineers** in mind: simple usage, multiple log formats, and sane defaults for real-world debugging.
+A lightweight **TypeScript-based CLI tool** to clean noisy log files and keep only meaningful entries.
+Simple usage, multiple log formats, and sane defaults for real-world debugging.

 ---